 You can't use the Magic Mouse 2 while it's charging.
 You have to wait at least 15 minutes for it to juice up enough for you to finish your current project, and then you can plug it in for the night.

-The Magic Trackpad, on the other hand, can still be used while charging, so you never lose productivity while in the middle of something important.
+On the other hand, the Magic Trackpad can still be used while charging, so you never lose productivity while in the middle of something important.

 If I were to recommend one over the other, however, I prefer the Magic Trackpad.
 I have both and use them both interchangeably at my desk.
 I find the Magic Trackpad to be more comfortable, and the pinch-to-zoom gesture works with my personal workflow.